-For the period in review, the CEO's salary was established following a benchmark survey and consideration of sector comparables, and the other Executive Director's salary was increased following a benchmark survey.
+For the period in review, the Executive Directors' salaries remained unchanged from the prior year.
+During the year, these salaries were reviewed again following a benchmark survey and consideration of sector comparables, and they have been both increased for the current year (ie from 1 January 2022).
 There was no increase in non-executive Director fees in the period.